nazeeronline/github-actions-docker-sample/README.md

 # GitHub Docker Action Sample #

-This is the sample GitHub Action built in Docker container.
+This is the sample GitHub Action built in Docker container

 ## Inputs ##